Mackenzie Crook

-Mackenzie Crook (born Paul James Crook, 29 September 1971) is an English actor, director, comedian and writer best known for his roles in television and film.
+Mackenzie Crook (born Paul James Crook) is an English actor, director, comedian, and writer, best known for his roles in television and film.
 He gained widespread recognition for portraying Gareth Keenan in the British sitcom The Office (2001–2003) and for his role as Ragetti in the Pirates of the Caribbean film series (2003–2007).
 He also played Orell in the HBO series Game of Thrones, and the title role of Worzel Gummidge (2019–2022), which he wrote and directed.

 Crook has also worked extensively in theatre, including a Tony Award-nominated performance in Jerusalem.
-His career spans comedy, drama, and fantasy, establishing him as a versatile figure in British entertainment.

-Early life
+Early life and education

-Crook was born on 29 September 1971 in Maidstone, Kent, and grew up in Dartford, Kent.
-He is the son of Michael Crook, a British Airways employee, and Sheila Crook, a hospital manager.
+Crook was born Paul James Crook, and grew up in Dartford, Kent, England.
 As a child he received a course of hormone therapy for three years to treat a growth hormone deficiency.

 Crook attended Sutton-at-Hone Primary School and then Wilmington Grammar School for Boys.
 As there was no drama department at his grammar school, he joined a local youth theatre.
 He has said that he failed his A-levels because he "completely lost interest" after his GCSEs.
-In the summers, he spent time at his uncle's tobacco farm in northern Zimbabwe, where he developed a love for painting.
+In the summers, he spent time at his uncle's tobacco farm Chindito, in Gutu District, central Zimbabwe, where he developed a love for painting.

 Crook's first jobs included working at a Pizza Hut restaurant and at Halfords, where he felt he was "waiting for real life to start".

-After moving to London when he was in his early twenties, Crook worked on the comedy circuit, appearing as two characters he created, Mr Bagshawe and Charlie Cheese.
+After moving to London when he was in his early twenties, Crook worked on the comedy circuit, appearing as two characters he created, Mr. Bagshaw and Charlie Cheese.
 He went on to appear in shows at the Edinburgh Fringe, where he was spotted by Bob Mortimer.

+Crook changed his name when joining Equity, the actors' union, not to be confused with an other actor named Paul Crook.
+His name Mackenzie came from his family's former surname, Mackenzie-Crook.